How to Solve "No Valid Sources are Available for this Video" Error

 4. Disabling VPN and Proxy Server

-VPNs and proxy servers are wonderful for keeping your information private, but they can also be a major headache and make it hard to connect to some sites or view things.
+VPNs and proxy servers are fantastic for privacy—but let’s be real, they can also be a pain.
+Sometimes they make it nearly impossible to connect to sites or stream anything without issues.

-To turn off your VPN or proxy, do this:
+To turn off your VPN or proxy, follow these steps:

-2. Just disconnect or turn off the connection.
-It's usually a big button.
+- Hit disconnect or turn off the connection—usually a big, obvious button.

-3. Go back and refresh the webpage with the video you were trying to watch.
+- Head back to the page with the video you were trying to watch and refresh.

 5. Refresh the Page or Restart Your Device